rkotze/rkotze.github.io/_posts/2012-07-04-how-to-open-file-dialogue-just-using-javascript.md

 permalink: /top-tips/how-to-open-file-dialogue-just-using-javascript
 category: top-tips
 meta_description: >
- Open file select dialogue just using javascript or jquery and make it capable of selecting multiple files.
+ Open file select dialogue just using JavaScript, jQuery or React and make it capable of selecting multiple files.
 ---

 Say for instance that you want to open the _file select dialogue_ for a user to select an **file to upload**.
 Like a photo, pdf or any other file type.
 However, you don't want to use the standard file input HTML element, instead use a styled link or button to show the file window.